 In addition to small cells, 5G networks can be connected and distributed via macrocells and femtocells.

-Less dense areas also can take advantage of 5G but would have to use lower-frequency bands -- for example, low band and midband -- with the tradeoff being support for fewer devices at potentially lower speeds and greater latency.
-For now, many organizations are concentrating their enterprise 5G efforts in dense areas or open venues to take optimal advantage of 5G's capabilities.
+5G isn't monolithic.
+Enterprises can also take advantage of the standard through the use of lower frequency bands -- low-band and midband -- with the tradeoff being support for fewer devices at potentially lower speeds and greater latency.
+For now, many organizations concentrate their enterprise 5G efforts in dense areas or open venues to take optimal advantage of 5G's capabilities.

 This new generation of cellular technology has its own lingo, so make sure to brush up on the 5G terms you need to know.